-Gemma is a Registered Psychologist, an Associate Member of the Australian Psychological Society (APS) and a Member of the EMDR Association of Australia (EMDRAA).
-She is a passionate and client-centred Psychologist who sees adults and adolescents at the practice in Hyde Park.
-She has over 16 years’ experience in clinical counselling, vocational rehabilitation and consulting to organisations on a range of people issues.
+Gemma is a Registered Psychologist, an Associate Member of the Australian Psychological Society (APS), a Member of the EMDR Association of Australia (EMDRAA) and an Accredited EMDR Practitioner.
+She is a passionate and client-centred Psychologist who sees adults and adolescents at the practice in Adelaide.
+She has over 17 years’ experience in clinical counselling, vocational rehabilitation and consulting to organisations on a range of people issues.

 She uses Eye Movement Desensitisation and Reprocessing (EMDR) as her primary treatment method incorporating CBT, mindfulness and Schema Therapy where appropriate.
 Additionally, Gemma combines Muse ™, the brain sensing headband which provides real-time feedback to clients on how to meditate more effectively.

 “The past affects the present even without our being aware of it.”